suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-11-21-new-audiobooks-3.md

 ### [<cite>A Summer Revenge</cite>, by Tom Callaghan, read by Saul Reichlin](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2252775)

-> "In the burning heat of the sun, murder is deadly cold.

 > "Having resigned from Bishkek Murder Squad, Akyl Borubaev is a lone wolf with blood on his hands.
 Then the Minister of State Security promises Akyl his old life back - if Akyl finds his vanished mistress.
 The beautiful Natasha Sulonbekova has disappeared in Dubai with information that could destroy the Minister's career.

 > "But when Borubaev arrives in Dubai - straight into a scene of horrific carnage - he learns that what Natasha is carrying is worth far more than a damaged reputation."